Tensions high as Amplats to unveil South Africa job cuts plan

-JOHANNESBURG (Reuters) - Anglo American’s (AAL.L) platinum arm, under pressure from South Africa’s government, could announce a restructuring plan on Thursday or Friday that will sharply scale back job losses as it tries to balance out cost cuts and the threat of labor unrest.
+JOHANNESBURG (Reuters) - Anglo American’s platinum arm, under pressure from South Africa’s government, could announce a restructuring plan as early as Thursday that will sharply scale back job losses as it tries to balance out cost cuts and the threat of labor unrest.

-Anglo American Platinum (AMSJ.J) had planned to slash 14,000 jobs and mothball two mines to return to profit but industry sources have told Reuters that the final plan would be pared back, with as few as 5,000 jobs cut.
+Anglo American Platinum had planned to slash 14,000 jobs and mothball two mines to pull back to profit but industry sources have told Reuters that the final plan would be pared back, with as few as 5,000 jobs cut.

 Militant workers have signaled they will launch protest strikes even if the job cuts fall far short of the initial target.
-Social tensions are running high after violence rooted in a labor turf war killed more than 50 people last year and sparked illegal strikes that hit production.
+Social tensions are running high after violence rooted in a labor turf war killed over 50 people last year and sparked illegal strikes that hammered production.

 For Amplats, reining in costs and cutting production to such an extent that it lifts the price of platinum, used for emissions-capping catalytic converters in automobiles, is absolutely crucial after it fell into a loss last year.